anastasiia75/CwkBooking/README.md

 # CwkBooking

-The backend part that provides the ability to view hotels and rooms, to carry aout CRUD-operations regarding these objects.
+The backend part that provides the ability to view hotels and rooms, to carry out CRUD-operations regarding these objects.
 The user has ability to create the reservation, delete and get by ID.

 # Architecture
 - Repository / Service pattern